mantisMolloy/effectiveJava/README.md

 * Item 17: Design and document for inheritance or else prohibit it
 * Item 18: Prefer interfaces to abstract classes
 * Item 19: Use interfaces only to define types
-* * Item 20: Prefer class hierarchies to tagged classes
+* Item 20: Prefer class hierarchies to tagged classes
-* * Item 21: Use function objects to represent strategies
+* Item 21: Use function objects to represent strategies
-* * Item 22: Favor static member classes over nonstatic
+* Item 22: Favor static member classes over nonstatic

 ### Chapter 5.
 Generics
-* * Item 23: Don’t use raw types in new code
+* Item 23: Donâ€™t use raw types in new code
-* * Item 24: Eliminate unchecked warnings
+* Item 24: Eliminate unchecked warnings
-* * Item 25: Prefer lists to arrays
+* Item 25: Prefer lists to arrays
-* * Item 26: Favor generic types
+* Item 26: Favor generic types
-* * Item 27: Favor generic methods
+* Item 27: Favor generic methods
-* * Item 28: Use bounded wildcards to increase API flexibility
+* Item 28: Use bounded wildcards to increase API flexibility
-* * Item 29: Consider typesafe heterogeneous containers
+* Item 29: Consider typesafe heterogeneous containers

 ### Chapter 6.
 Enums and Annotations
 * * Item 30: Use enums instead of int constants